Martin-Stangl/openHAB-javascript-rule-libraries/README.md

 log.debug(Error("My debug message"));
 log.trace(Error("My trace message"));
 ```
-The message always has to be provided as an Error object, as this gives as some additional information about where the message was triggered.
+The message always has to be provided as an Error object, as this gives us some additional information about where the message was triggered.

 The resulting log entries look like this:
 ```